How Causal Abstraction Underpins Computational Explanation: Explanation and Generalization

 In cases where we can show that a model has internalized a concrete \emph{algorithm} for solving a task (or performing well on a benchmark), this might lend some confidence that the model will generalize to instances of the task beyond what we have observed.
 Employing only linear translations, \cite{huang2025internal} show that localization of causally meaningful variables helps predict model behavior on variants of a task that could flummox other prediction methods.\footnote{For example, if asking whether a price is between two numbers \citep{wu2023interpretability}, the price could be presented in Canadian dollars or in Turkish lira \citep{huang2025internal}.
 This is very obviously incidental to our understanding of the intended number comparison task.} Roughly, models get it right in cases where they have correctly matched the new input to an existing algorithmic template, just as in the hierarchical equality case imagined above.

 For this connection between implementation and prediction to be robust, it does matter how the putative algorithm is implemented.
 In particular, the system must implement the algorithm in a way that enables it to assimilate an open-ended range of inputs to the same algorithmic template.
 Concretely, when presented with $\Uparrow$ and $\Downarrow$ (or \$ and \textlira, and so on), the pair must be mapped appropriately to the correct label (``same'' or ``different''), so that the right vehicle (what corresponds to $B_2$) takes on the right value.
 If the representational vehicles witnessing an implementation are sufficiently foreign to the way the system itself works, there will be little hope of this.
 If, by contrast, the algorithm is encoded via vehicles native to how the system works, we will likely have tapped into a productive guide to behavior over unobserved inputs.
-In the spirit of the linear representation hypothesis (discussed in \S\ref{section:nnlm}), a focus on linear mappings can perhaps be motivated in this way.
+As discussed briefly in \S\ref{section:nnlm}, a focus on linear mappings can perhaps be partly motivated in this way.
+But we will likely also need to contend with more complex representational geometries naturally induced by models \citep{karkada2026symmetrylanguagestatisticsshapes,wurgaft2026manifoldsteeringrevealsshared}, and presumably by brains as well \citep{Ivanova2022Beyond}.

 Some have argued that we are justified in making representational claims (and presumably also claims of computational implementation) only when the putative representations play a pivotal role in a model's generalization behavior (e.g., \citealt{Shea2007}).
 This seems like a sensible restriction, at least when our explanatory interests center around prediction of unseen instances on a wide-ranging (and possibly even vaguely defined) task.